What we know about the Moscow concert hall attack | KRDO

 The four, aged in their 20s and 30s, were named as Dalerdzhon Mirzoyev, Saidakrami Rachabalizoda, Shamsidin Fariduni and Mukhammadsobir Faizov by Moscow City Courts on Telegram.

-Three of the men pleaded guilty during closed hearings, according to state news agency TASS.
+Three of the men pleaded guilty to committing a terrorist act during closed hearings, according to Moscow courts and state news agency TASS.
 All four face possible life imprisonment.

-Faizov appeared nonresponsive in a wheelchair and was accompanied by a doctor to his court appearance, as seen in a Moscow City Court video shared on Telegram.
+Images from the courtroom showed the suspects with bruised faces, including one man wearing a bandage on the right side of his head.
+Another suspect appeared nonresponsive in a wheelchair and was accompanied by a doctor to court, a Moscow City Court video on Telegram showed.

 The Kremlin said earlier that four people believed to be directly involved in the attack had been arrested while trying to cross the border into Ukraine, according to TASS and other state media outlets.